keras-team/keras-io/guides/md/writing_a_training_loop_from_scratch.md

 <div class="k-default-codeblock">
 ```
 Start of epoch 0
-Training loss (for one batch) at step 0: 0.6483
+Training loss (for one batch) at step 0: 0.5857
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: 0.5966
+Training loss (for one batch) at step 200: 0.4440
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: 0.5951
+Training loss (for one batch) at step 400: 0.4354
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: 1.3830
+Training loss (for one batch) at step 600: 0.7005
 Seen so far: 38464 samples
-Training loss (for one batch) at step 800: 0.2758
-Seen so far: 51264 samples
-Training acc over epoch: 0.8756
+Training acc over epoch: 0.8685
-Validation acc: 0.8955
+Validation acc: 0.8848
-Time taken: 1.18s
+Time taken: 1.25s
 ```
 </div>

 <div class="k-default-codeblock">
 ```
 Start of epoch 1
-Training loss (for one batch) at step 0: 0.4447
+Training loss (for one batch) at step 0: 0.3965
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: 0.3794
+Training loss (for one batch) at step 200: 0.3314
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: 0.4636
+Training loss (for one batch) at step 400: 0.2886
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: 0.3694
+Training loss (for one batch) at step 600: 0.2908
 Seen so far: 38464 samples
-Training loss (for one batch) at step 800: 0.2763
-Seen so far: 51264 samples
-Training acc over epoch: 0.8926
+Training acc over epoch: 0.8881
-Validation acc: 0.9078
+Validation acc: 0.8955
-Time taken: 0.71s
+Time taken: 0.90s

 ```
 </div>